Email marketing

 There are many ways to celebrate Easter in your marketing planning, from a simple Easter email message with wishes of abundance to a special Easter flash sale.

 Promoting a virtual egg hunt is another popular Easter email marketing campaign, offering discount coupons (or eggs) hidden on the brand website for the customers to hunt for.
-The egg hunt can also happen in the email body, hidden with small letters, clear grey text on a white background, and other tricks.
+The egg hunt can also happen in the email body, hidden with small letters, light grey text on a white background, and other tricks.

 CSIRO Diet company and Prime Cabinetry went with discount coupons, with “bunny and egg” themed emails.